yutounun/leetcodeWithJS/Pascal'sTriangle.md

   let result = [];
   for (let row = 1; row <= numRows; row++) {
     let arr = [];
-    // In the first loop, the following loop does only one loop.
-    // The number of row and the number of elements in that array is same. for (let col = 0; col < row; col++) {
+    for (let col = 0; col < row; col++) {
-      // Push 1 into first and last el of arr if (col === 0 || col === row - 1) {
+      // Push 1 into first and last el of arr.
+Set 1 at the both edge of an array. if (col === 0 || col === row - 1) {
         arr.push(1);
       } else {
+        // Since row starts from 1,
-        arr.push(result[row - 2][col - 1] + result[row - 2][col]);
+        // you need to substract 2 from row to get last element. arr.push(result[row - 2][col - 1] + result[row - 2][col]);
       }
     }